 11. Storage Coffee Table

-Your coffee table is a somewhat obvious place where you could store blankets.
-You just need to make sure you choose a coffee table with storage–and especially with the right kind to fit blankets inside.
+Your coffee table is a somewhat obvious place to store blankets.
+You just need to make sure you choose a table with storage–and especially with the right kind to fit blankets inside.

 Similar options: